-On a side note, wood measurements are stupid and inaccurate, What is the point?
-How hard is it to have a 1×4 if the sign says they are 1×4?
-But in all actuality they are .75×3.5!
+On a side note, wood measurements are crazy and inaccurate, What is the point?
+How hard is it to have a 1x4 if the sign says they are 1x4?
+But in all actuality they are .75x3.5!
 A man had to come up with that system because it makes absolutely no sense at all.

-Here is my best sketch of how it all went together.
-I felt I could explain it better with a drawing, but this drawing is not to scale, I just wanted to show you what I was thinking.
+Here is my best sketch of how it will all go together.
+I felt I could explain it better with a drawing, BUT this drawing is not to scale, just wanted to show you what I was thinking.

 We put almost all of the knobs in but left a couple off where we would need to screw the rack into the wall.

-The coat rack needs to be screwed into studs in the wall so they are good and sturdy, so we put that into account when we were putting the braces on the back and put them in the same plus the studs are in our wall.
+The coat rack needs to be screwed into the studs in the wall so they are good and sturdy.
+We put that into account when we were putting the braces on the back and put them in the same plus where the studs are.

-We used super long screws to attach it to the wall to make sure it went through both pieces of wood and into the stud.
+We used super long screws to attach it to the wall to make sure it went through both pieces of wood and into the stud of the wall.

-My son also jumped in on the action so he could help Dad keep level and I could be the photographer.
+My son also jumped in on the action so he could help Dad keep the coat rack level and I could be the photographer.

-Once everything was secure Paul screwed the last couple of hooks into the board.
+Once everything was secure we screwed the last couple of hooks into the board.

-After all was said and done it took about a year and 2 hours to put it all together.
+After it was done, it took about 2 hours to put it all together.